 - Site Selection – Selecting design/build sites with experienced contractors is the starting point for averting many future challenges.
 Choose knowledgeable CEA contractors and get them talking together from the start.
 Building with silo contractors is inefficient and creates future problems.
-Also, take into consideration energy and water availability, the local labor pool, local government requirements, and community acceptance when selecting locations.
+Also, take into consideration energy and water availability first.
+The local labor pool, local government requirements, and community acceptance are equally important when selecting locations.

 - Collaboration and Knowledge Sharing – Dr. Chieri Kubota, Professor and OHCEAC Director at Ohio State University provided an excellent presentation on the CEA crop collaboration occurring at OSU.
-She emphasized the need for better collaboration between all university ag extension programs and between the engineering discipline and plant scientists within each university system to provide healthy and safe food supplies at affordable prices.
+She emphasized the need for better collaboration between all university ag extension programs.When working together, the engineering discipline and plant scientists can achieve healthy and safe food supplies at affordable price.

-Throughout the conference the consistent theme was collaboration and knowledge sharing among growers and suppliers to create a more perfect environment for the business, its profitability, the employees and most importantly the plants.
+Throughout the conference the consistent theme was collaboration and knowledge sharing among growers.
+Also, grower and supplier it is imperative to create a more perfect environment for the business, its profitability, the employees and most importantly the plants.
 Never forget about the plants!

 *Resource Innovation Institute is the leading not-for-profit energy & water benchmarking organization providing resource efficiency best practices for CEA producers and their project partners.